 BikeBrampton has partnered with PCHS to offer Bike Mechanics training (BikeWrx) and Bike Mentorship (Pedalwise).
 Open to Brampton, Mississauga and Caledon residents 16 years of age and up!

-Winter bicycle traffic is just over one fifth summertime levels.
-Toronto is a “moderate” winter city, along with Calgary and Minneapolis.
+While this number might seem high to some, it becomes less surprising when we consider Toronto’s climate data.
+Cara Fisher, an associate of the Winter Cities Institute, has classified Toronto as a “moderate” winter city, along with Calgary and Minneapolis.
 These cities experience January highs close to 0°C (-1°C in Toronto) and lows close to -10°C (-6°C in Toronto).
 Temperature extremes are rare.